dotj/hello-urld/README.md

 #docker run -dp 9000:9000 scala-app
 ```

-Server will be running on `http://localhost:9000/`
+Server will be running on `http://localhost:9000/`.

+You should see a (very modest) web form for adding short links, which I used
+for debugging, but the full API and example cURL requests are shown below.

 ## API
-- API can be found in the (`conf.routes`)[https://github.com/dotj/hello-urld/blob/main/conf/routes] file.
+- Endpoints can be found in the [`conf.routes`](https://github.com/dotj/hello-urld/blob/main/conf/routes) file.

 ### Examples